n-armstrong/fosc/README.md

 ### <br>2.
 Install Fosc

-Download the __fosc__ master branch from this repository.
-Move the unzipped folder to your SuperCollider Extensions directory.
+Download the __fosc__ master branch and unzip.
+Rename the 'fosc-master' folder to 'fosc'.
+Move the 'fosc' folder to your SuperCollider Extensions directory.
 Information on installing SuperCollider extensions can be found here: https://doc.sccode.org/Guides/UsingExtensions.html.

 ### <br>3.
 Configure Fosc